Early Years Pupil Premium (EYPP)

 - the child has left care in England or Wales through

 - an adoption

 - a child arrangement order

-Early years providers should encourage parents of children who took up the early education entitlement for two-year-olds to complete the Registration Form, as most of these children will attract the Early Years Pupil Premium when they turn three.
+Early years providers should encourage parents of children who took up the early education entitlement for two-year-olds to complete the Registration Form or Parent Declaration, as some of these children will attract the Early Years Pupil Premium when they turn three.